-Although there was a -30-degree Celsius windchill, I drove to Sainte-Adèle last Sunday with the goal of hiking to the top of the highest mountain in the MRC des Pays-d’en-Haut: Mont Loup-Garou.
+Although it was almost -30-degree Celsius with the windchill, I drove to Sainte-Adèle last Sunday with the goal of hiking to the top of the highest mountain in the MRC des Pays-d’en-Haut: Mont Loup-Garou.
 So I headed to Parc du Mont Loup-Garou and, warmly dressed, I set off on the snowy trails of the Laurentian forest.

 From the parking lot, I followed La Poirier trail, probably the easiest and fastest trail to get to the summit.

 Winter is not my favourite season to hike and I was very hesitant to take on a trail when it was that cold.
 But the beauty of the scenery quickly convinced me that this winter hike was not a bad idea.
 The branches of the trees were covered with fresh snow, and it was just beautiful!